diogolpires/diogolpires.github.io/talks.md

 ## Conferences

-*  [Upcoming] 05.09.2025  Self-organisation of common good usage and an application to Internet services\
+*  05.09.2025  Self-organisation of common good usage and an application to Internet services\
     [Conference on Complex Systems (CCS) 2025.](https://ccs25.cssociety.org) Siena, Italy.

-*  [Upcoming] 03.09.2025 The rules of multiplayer cooperation in networks of communities\
+*  03.09.2025 The rules of multiplayer cooperation in networks of communities\
     [NetSocDyn: Feedback and Cooperative Effects in Networked Social Dynamics @ CCS 2025.](https://sites.google.com/view/ccs2025-netsocdyn-satellite/home) Siena, Italy.

 *  05.09.2024 Multiplayer cooperation in networks of communities\